 Thank you for respecting and showing your appreciation to our VOLUNTEERS....they are here to help you on your journey and we could not stage this event without their selfless time and support.
 A simple "thank you" costs you nothing and means a lot to those who contribute to your run.
 If you know of anyone who would like to help work an aid station (even for a short time period, help mark or sweep the course, or help out at the finish line, we would love to hear from them....have them contact the RD.

 All finisher's will receive their awards upon finishing the race.
 Sub 24-hour runners will earn the brass belt buckle and all sub-32 hour finishers will receive the bronze belt buckle.
-All finishers receive the embroidered race hoodie and finishers medal.
+All finishers receive the embroidered race hoodie, finishers medal, and finisher's coffee cup.

 Sunrise / Sunset: Sunrise and sunset for June 7 and 8 are 5:39 am and 7:54 pm respectively.
 The moon will be at 40% of full and should provide some nice illumination during the night.